 \section{Introduction}

-It is essential for self-driving vehicles to understand the relation between the motion of traffic agents (such as other vehicles, pedestrians, and cyclists) and the surrounding road environment.
+It is essential for self-driving vehicles to understand the relation between the motion of traffic agents and the surrounding road environment.
 Motion prediction aims to predict the future trajectory of traffic agents based on past trajectories and the given traffic scenario.
-Recent state-of-the-art methods for motion prediction (e.g., \cite{shi2022motion, gu2021densetnt, nayakanti2023wayformer}) are deep learning methods trained using supervised learning.
-As the performance of deep learning methods scales well with the amount of training data \cite{sun2017revisiting, kaplan2020scaling, zhai2022scaling}, there is a great research interest in self-supervised learning methods, which generate supervisory signals from unlabeled data.
+Recent state-of-the-art methods (e.g., \cite{shi2022motion, wang2023prophnet, nayakanti2023wayformer}) are deep learning methods trained using supervised learning.
+As the performance of deep learning methods scales well with the amount of training data \citep{sun2017revisiting, kaplan2020scaling, zhai2022scaling}, there is a great research interest in self-supervised learning methods, which generate supervisory signals from unlabeled data.
 While self-supervised methods are well established in the field of computer vision (e.g., \cite{chen2020simple, radford2021learning, he2020momentum}), their application to motion prediction in self-driving has only recently started to emerge (e.g., \cite{xu2022pretram, azevedo2022exploiting}).
-One of the main reasons contributing to this is the limited availability and relatively small size of datasets for motion prediction in self-driving until recently (e.g., highD \cite{krajewski2018highd} 147 hours recorded vs. Woven Prediction dataset \cite{houston2021one} 1001 hours recorded).
+As in computer vision applications, generating trajectory datasets for self-driving can involve intensive post-processing, such as filtering false positive detections and trajectory smoothing.

-In this work, we focus on HD-map-assisted motion prediction and introduce a novel self-supervised pre-training method.
-Our method applies the redundancy reduction principle from Barlow Twins \cite{zbontar2021barlow} to embeddings generated from HD maps.
-Through our method, deep learning models learn augmentation-invariant features of HD maps as pre-training.
-We hypothesize that by utilizing these features, relations in the road environment can be learned faster during subsequent fine-tuning.
+We introduce RedMotion, a transformer model for motion prediction that incorporates two types of redundancy reduction for road environments.
+Specifically, our model learns augmentation-invariant features of road environments as self-supervised pre-training.
+We hypothesize that by using these features, relations in the road environment can be learned, providing important context for motion prediction.